 You can track your vehicle by calling us during business hours, or via email anytime.

 - When will I know when is my delivery date and time?

 In the dispatch notification confirmation email we will send you the delivery details.
 The carrier’s phone number is also included and the trucker will call you a couple of hours in advance to inform you about the approximate time of delivery.
 Special arrangements could be made upon request.

 - Can I change my first available date?

-Yes, but only before a carrier has been assigned to your transport order.
+Yes, you can, but only before we have assigned a carrier to your order.